Piotr Grzelczak

-Piotr Grzelczak (born 2 March 1988) is a Polish professional footballer who plays as a forward for IV liga Lower Silesia club Barycz Sułów.
+Piotr Grzelczak (born 2 March 1988) is a Polish professional footballer who plays as a forward for III liga club Barycz Sułów.
 Besides Poland, he has played in Greece and Kazakhstan.

 Career

 On 30 July 2013, his team Lechia Gdańsk played in a friendly game against FC Barcelona.
 Grzelczak scored a goal in the eventual 2–2 draw against the Spanish giants.

 On 23 August 2019, FC Atyrau announced the signing of Grzelczak.